SouchetJulie/TDD-Discovery/00-Setup/windaube.md

 - Select the *Start* Button
 - Then go to **Settings** > **Update & Security** > **Windows Update**
 - Install the update
 :warning: This might take a while.
-If so, team up with your *codemate* and go ahead using both his/her computer.
+If so, team up with your *codemate* and go ahead, both using his/her computer.

 :bulb: If no available update is showing, you're computer might not be available to the update.
 We'll try make do without it.

 *Disclaimer: you're gonna have a hard time.
 Let's jump in for the ride.* :sunglasses:

 ### Windows 11